- Academic Affairs

 - Review the final PDF before submitting.
 The PDF is what the NIH sees.

-- There are new questions about foreign components related to first tier subawards issued to foreign organizations.
+- There are questions about foreign components related to first tier subawards issued to foreign organizations.
 You will need to provide the dollar amount of the subaward by country.
 In another section you will list each Organization's name, country, and project activities.

 - Initiating the RPPR